How Often Do Motor Vehicle Accidents Lead To Injury?

 5. Report the accident to your insurer within 24 hours if possible.
 Give them the relevant information and evidence, but do not make a recorded statement or sign documents without legal counsel.

 6. Contact a personal injury lawyer to guide you through the claims process.
-They can gather evidence, make sure you make informed decisions, and negotiate with insurers.
-Remember that insurers are often keen to keep payouts as low as possible to protect their profits, which may result in you receiving less compensation than you are entitled to.
-A skilled auto accident attorney will advocate for your rights and work to secure fair compensation for your injuries, damages, and losses.
+They can gather evidence, help you make informed decisions, and negotiate with insurers.
+Remember that insurers often try to keep payouts as low as possible to protect their financial interests, which may result in you receiving less compensation than you may be entitled to.
+A skilled auto accident attorney will advocate for your rights and pursue fair compensation for your injuries, lost wages, and other losses.

-7. With the help of your lawyer, file a claim for damages with the insurer of the party responsible for the accident.
+With the help of your lawyer, file a claim for damages with the insurer of the party responsible for the accident.
 Include medical reports, evidence, and records of your damages, such as medical bills, property damage, and lost wages.
 They can help you claim compensation and represent you in court if negotiations fail.
 Generally, you only have two years after the accident or discovery of the injury to file a claim.
-Your injury lawyer will ensure you don’t miss the deadline and forfeit your chances of obtaining the financial recovery you deserve.
+Your injury lawyer will guide you so you don’t miss the deadline and forfeit your chances of seeking financial recovery.

 Frequently Asked Questions